Get 80% off your plan for your first 3 months*

 2. Choose an agile framework

 Match your framework to your business goals and team capabilities.
-Consider resource requirements: Scrum needs dedicated roles, Kanban requires disciplined time management, and XP depends on close collaboration and frequent customer feedback.
+Consider resource requirements: Scrum needs dedicated roles, Kanban requires disciplined time management, Lean focuses on eliminating waste, and XP depends on close collaboration and frequent customer feedback.

 3. Form cross-functional teams

 Cross-functional teams bring together people with different skills to solve problems faster.
-Build small teams, ideally teams of eight to 12 people, that can manage different aspects of a project independently.
+Build small teams of 8 to 12 people that can manage different aspects of a project independently.

 4. Define roles and responsibilities